nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   - Cons: Not immediately clear that the `find` command finds applications by name.
   This will have to be explained in the user guide.

+#### Future Extension:
+A future extension to this find command is to allow it to find applicants by other fields such as their email or their handphone number.
+As handphone numbers and emails are likely to be distinct for each applicant, it is possible to enhance the find feature so that it can also search for applicants by these fields.

 --------------------------------------------------------------------------------------------------------------------